 Be the first to share.

 At the conference, it's important to stay on top of the social media channels you're using and share key material promptly.
-"It's really good to be the first person to have that information out," says Robyns.
-"If attendees are following the hashtag, they'll re-tweet the information, rather than having to type it out themselves."
-(This convenience, of course, also helps you control the message.)
-Robyns says if speakers have key points they'll be communicating, you can prepare tweets ahead of time.
-Then, after the speaker makes the point, you can get the tweet out immediately.
+You want to be first to disseminate that information so attendees following the hashtag can simply re-tweet the information rather than having to type it out themselves.
+(Of course, this also helps you control the message.)
+Ask speakers to share the key points they'll be communicating so you can prepare tweets ahead of time.
+Then, you can get the tweet out immediately after the speaker makes the point on stage.

 Help attendees connect online and off.